 more effective when addressing global scientific problems.

-- Four-week science & engineering research internship at Rice University
+- Mid-August to Mid-September: Four-week science & engineering research internship at Rice University

 - English Language Conversation Classes (organized by Rice’s OISS)

 - Participation in cultural outings and events in and around the Houston area